MaskingTechnology/jitar/documentation/docs/deploy/resources.md

 ### Resource files

-Jitar will search for resource definitions files in the `resources` directory.
-The files are named `*.json`.
+Jitar reads resource definitions files from the `resources` directory.
+The files are in JSON format.
 Each entry defines the entry point of the `module` that should be used as a resource.

 The file has the following structure: